* Brent crude up above $40 per barrel

 By Abhiram Nandakumar

-Markets worldwide were lower on Wednesday as investors fretted about global economic conditions ahead of central bank meetings on monetary policies.
+The rise in oil prices helped European shares bounce back on Wednesday, even as investors fretted about global economic conditions ahead of central bank meetings on monetary policies.

-The European Central Bank, which will meet later this week, is expected to increase its stimulus program.
+The European Central Bank, which will make a decision on its monetary policy on Thursday, is expected to increase its stimulus program.

 While the U.S. Federal Reserve is not expected to raise interest rates at its meeting on March 15-16, the central bank has said it is on track to raise rates gradually this year.

-Shares of Chipotle Mexican Grill were down 2.8 percent at $510 premarket.
+Chipotle Mexican Grill was down 4.1 percent at $503.
 The company, already reeling from several food-borne illnesses, temporarily shut a Massachusetts restaurant after four employees fell sick.